For the mapo tofu

 Serve the tofu with the rice and chopped spring onions scattered on top.

-Would you like to see your own recipe in our collection?
+Would you like to see your favourite recipe in our collection?
 Go over to our recipe challenge page and have a go yourself.

 Our online recipe collection helps new veggies find their feet and gives inspiration to those in a culinary rut.
 However, developing new recipes is costly and as a charity we can’t do this without you.
 Will you donate £3 a month to help create more tasty, nutritious meal ideas?